yumewang/demo-vuex/README.md

 vue init webpack demo-vuex
 ```
 # Handled Questions
-## 1. How to create breadcrumbs
+## 1. How to create breadcrumbs with routes with params
-When define route with params, and use [vue-breadcrumbs](https://github.com/samturrell/vue-breadcrumbs) to define breadcrumbs can not create corretly.
+When define routes with params, and use [vue-breadcrumbs](https://github.com/samturrell/vue-breadcrumbs) to define breadcrumbs can not create corretly.
 Moreover, If I want to change breadcrumbs value, that's can not be done.
 When I was implementing frontend of Backend, I defined routes like this:
 ```javascript
   router.map({